 In woodland asters, there is a much greater proportion of stem and foliage to flower clusters, in contrast to the reverse situation seen in meadow asters.
 Such divergent ratios reflect the plant’s concentration of energy; in woodland asters the reproductive parts are less vital than the vegetative structures necessary to maintain their population stability in shaded forest environments.

-The flowering of heart-leaved aster is its glory, a cumulus-cloudlike flourish of pale blue, blue-violet or deep blue; flowers vary in color with different soil-types, moisture and sunlight levels.
-A colony of heart-leaved asters in full bloom looks like purple smoke or an ice-blue fog drifting across the ground.
+The flowering of blue wood aster is its glory, a cumulus-cloudlike flourish of pale blue, blue-violet or deep blue; flowers vary in color with different soil-types, moisture and sunlight levels.
+A colony of blue wood asters in full bloom looks like purple smoke or an ice-blue fog drifting across the ground.

-Some of the other common names of heart-leaved aster are evocative: bee weed, blue devil, West Virginia stickweed, and, here in Maine, “tongue” (because the leaves were once cooked as a potherb.)
-The naturalist Constantine Samuel Rafinesque (1783-1840) noted in his encyclopedia of plants that heart-leaved asters’ roots were smoked to produce an incense, thought to attract deer by its mimicry of the odor released by a gland between the animal’s hooves.
+Some of the other common names of blue wood aster are evocative: bee weed, blue devil, West Virginia stickweed, and, here in Maine, “tongue” (because the leaves were once cooked as a potherb.)
+The naturalist Constantine Samuel Rafinesque (1783-1840) noted in his encyclopedia of plants that blue wood asters’ roots were smoked to produce an incense, thought to attract deer by its mimicry of the odor released by a gland between the animal’s hooves.

 Notwithstanding use as deer bait, North America’s appreciation of its own native asters is wan compared to that of British horticulturalists and gardeners.
 Several asters from Virginia were cultivated by John Tradescant (?-1638) and his son John Tradescant, Jr. (1608-1662) in their garden at Lambeth, near London.
 Both men had travelled to the New World, collecting seeds and specimens for their nursery.
 John Bartram (1699-1777), the American botanist, explorer and plantsman, sent asters to his aristocratic English subscribers, throughout the eighteenth century.